Missing Values & Imputation

 often-wild outlier in every incomplete row.
 The median stays inside the

-from the *training* rows.
-Computing fill values from the test set leaks
+the *training* rows.
+Computing fill values from the test set leaks information

-information about the data you are predicting on and inflates evaluation
+about the data you are predicting on and inflates evaluation scores.

 <Tip>

-a sensor that only reports on failure), consider adding a boolean
+sensor that only reports on failure), consider adding a boolean `is_missing`

-`is_missing` indicator column before imputing — that keeps the signal while
+indicator column before imputing.
+That keeps the signal while still giving the

 </Tip>